ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### <span class="custom-heading" data-id="2">My RX and TX are bound, and I'm getting more than 10 Telemetry sensors on my Radio, but I'm not getting stick inputs</span>

 ???
 Note "My RX and TX are bound, and I'm getting more than 10 Telemetry sensors on my Radio, but I'm not getting stick inputs"
-    This is due to a [model mismatch](../software/model-config-match.md) between the receiver and the tx module.
+    This is due to a [model mismatch](../software/model-config-match.md) between the receiver and the TX module.
 The LED on the receiver will have 3 short blinks and then a 1s pause indicating the mismatch.

     To "fix" this, you might want to turn On Model Matching.
 Please see [Model Matching](../software/model-config-match.md) for more notes.